30 Fun Homeschool Activities Families Can Do Anywhere

-Even though I’ve been homeschooling and worldschooling my kids for awhile now, I still struggle sometimes with finding appropriate learning activities with my kids.
-And while taking on a staycation mindset while we’re all grounded from travel can work to a certain extent, sometimes even that just doesn’t cut it.
-My kids will inevitably require activities with more rigor or structure.
+Even though I’ve been homeschooling and worldschooling my kids for awhile now, I still struggle sometimes with finding new and interesting learning activities to do with my kids.
+When we're traveling, we take advantage of excursions and tours.
+And when we're not traveling, we try and have a staycation mindset while we're at home.

-No matter how you slice it, homeschooling is a challenge.
-Whether you’re stuck at home, or traveling in the world, homeschooling takes a lot of patience and juggling of priorities.
-And for parents who are new to homeschooling, having some homeschooling tips on hand can make this experience much more bearable.
+But homeschooling is no picnic.
+At times, it can be quite challenging!
+Whether at home, or traveling in the world, homeschooling takes a lot of patience and juggling of priorities.
+And for parents who are new to homeschooling, having some homeschooling tips on hand can make this experience so much easier.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.